The Dental College of Georgia will be accepting up to 10 percent of students from out of state for the entering 2017 class.

 Admission is on a competitive basis.
-The admissions committee recommends for selection
+The admissions committee recommends for selection applicants who,

 in the judgment of the committee, are best qualified for admission.